Chronic Pain as a Conditioned Response

 - Repeat at semi-regular intervals.
 A sensible “dosage” might be twice a day for a week.
 Less risks failure due to simply not having enough disruption.
 More risks wasting too much time and energy on a highly experimental treatment.

 Finally, do not neglect the broader context of your chronic pain!
 This is all probably doomed to failure if it’s done in a therapeutic vacuum.
-Nearly every chronic pain patient is dealing with extensive stresses and vulnerabilities.
-It’s important to tame those as well as you possibly can, both for the sake of this experiment and because it’s important for chronic pain patients regardless of SDR.
+Most chronic pain patients are embroiled in extensive stresses and vulnerabilities.
+It’s important to tame those as well as you possibly can, both for the sake of this experiment … and just because it’s important for chronic pain patients regardless of SDR.

 About Paul Ingraham